nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Nric is case-sensitive.
 Hence, 's' , 't' or 'g' is not allowed for the first letter.
 * Nric has no restriction from second letter onwards, hence user need to be careful as alphabets is still recognised as a valid input after the first letter.
 * Nric is not unique.
 Hence, please be aware to check your Nric input before adding to prevent duplicate Nric with other patient's.
-* Age need to be less than or equal to 120 and must be a positive integer.
+* Age need to be less than or equal to 120 and must be a positive whole number.
 * Invalid prefix (such as `AG/` in upper case or `EDITSS` unknown prefix) will cause MediMate to assume it as the description of the previous prefix or unknown command respectively.

 ## Command summary